mcclaskey/batch_fslstats/README.md

 ### 3. Install Python

 Python often comes natively on new machines but you may need to download it.
-Open a shell/command window/terminal, hereafter called terminal, and type:
+To check if it's installed, run the following command in the terminal:

 ```
-python
+python --version
 ```

-If that doesn’t work, your computer may not have the python alias.
-Instead try:
+If that doesn’t work, your computer may not have the python alias and you may need to use `python3` instead of `python` going forward:

 ```
-python3
+python3 --version
 ```

+If nothing is found, download the latest stable python release from the main python downloads page [here](https://www.python.org/downloads/) and try again.

 > [!NOTE]
-> If you are missing the python alias, you may need to use `python3` anytime the current directions say `python`

-If nothing is found, download the latest stable python release from the main python downloads page [here](https://www.python.org/downloads/) and try again.

-If a version of python is found, it will start in the terminal.
-Scan the lines to check the version.
-Ensure you have a version that is at least 3.11.
-If it’s a few years old, it’s probably a good idea to download a newer version just in case.
+> These scripts were developed with python 3.11+.
+If your version is older than that, it might be a good idea to download a newer version just in case.

-To quit python, type `quit()`.

 ### 4. Install git
 Git also often comes natively installed on most WSL linux distros.
 In your terminal window, run the following command to check for git: